SEAS W17EX001 + ScanSpeak D2010/8513

 trying 5R6 and 6R8 to the tweeter.
 Red/blue = plus/minus

 impedance smoothing circuit.
 Read below.
-New series crossover After having had Johnny's speakes for some days it appeared that there were more to these drivers than a crossover quite closely resembling the original layout.
+After having had Johnny's speakes for some days it appeared that there were more to these drivers than a crossover quite closely resembling the original layout.
 Having a very flat response the sounds is somewhat bright and piano wasn't quite right, sometimes resembling the sound of a harpsichord and also some excessive emphasis on shh.... sounds from vocals.
 I thought I'd try a radical new design and see/hear what could be done.
 One thing was trying targeting the BBC dip usually giving a more natural balance to most instruments and vocals and another thing hearing what a series crossover would do.
 Hence the W17EX/8513 crossover below.

 Left: SPL response, here without the